-If you’re visiting the Seattle area for a few days, seeing all the usual sights, then we highly recommend heading out of the city on a day trip to Bainbridge Island.
+If you’re visiting the Seattle area for a few days, seeing all the usual sights, then you’ve just got to head out of the city on a day trip to Bainbridge Island.
 This is where Totally Seattle Founder Colin Perceful was born, so he is admittedly biased, but all our guests who choose to take a trip to Bainbridge Island leave refreshed and satisfied by the small-town, small-island vibes.

 Bainbridge Island is one of the larger islands in Puget Sound, yet it is only 5 miles by 10 miles and has roughly 25k residents.
 As developments by large corporations are carefully monitored by local authorities, Bainbridge Island has managed to maintain its own authentic aesthetic and atmosphere.

 This is a great spot for children and young families because there’s nowhere quite like it nearby.
-Grab a bite to eat, explore the coastline, talk to the locals.
-The kids will be especially impressed by the ferry ride from the mainland to the island.
+Grab a bite to eat, explore the coastline, and talk to the locals.
+The kids will be especially impressed by the ferry ride from the mainland to the island!

 3) Ye Olde Curiosity Shop